openstack-archive/fuel-web/docs/develop/alternatives.rst

 * Naily stores all data about deployment into YAML file before the deployment, and then calls Orchestrator
 * Orchestrator loads nodes information from YAML and calls puppet via MCollective
-* Puppet requests data from Puppet master
 * Puppet uses `ENC extension <http://docs.puppetlabs.com/guides/external_nodes.html>`_ to get information what classes should be applied on particular node.
-If try to explain in a few words what ENC is - it is Puppet Master's extension to call external user defined script
 * ENC script loads all required data from YAML file
 * YAML file could be replaced by some NoSQL DB